Book your sexual health consultation online

 We can either email the results, text them to you or call you.
 The choice is yours.
 Once your results are ready we will contact you in a discreet manner and all information is kept confidential.

-Gonorrhea is a bacterial infection (Neisseria gonorrhoeae or gonococcus) which tends to target warm, moist areas of the body (urethra, vagina, anus, eyes, throat).
+Gonorrhoea is a bacterial infection with bacteria Neisseria gonorrhoeae, sometimes also referred to as the gonococcus, which tends to target warm, moist areas of the body (urethra, vagina, anus, eyes, throat).

-This bacteria that causes gonorrhea is usually found in discharge from the penis and in vaginal fluid, is is therefore most commonly spread via unprotected sex (vaginal, anal and oral) and through sharing sex toys.
-Gonorrhea can also be passed from mother to baby during pregnancy.
+The bacteria that cause gonorrhoea are usually found in discharge from the penis and in vaginal secretions, so it is therefore most commonly spread via unprotected sex (vaginal, anal and oral) and through sharing sex toys.
+Gonorrhoea can also be passed from mother to baby during pregnancy.

-Symptoms can present within 2 day to 2 weeks post exposure.
+Symptoms can appear 2 days to 2 weeks after exposure.

-Such symptoms include thick green/yellow discharge from the penis or vagina, pain when urinating, bleeding between periods (for women) and painful/swollen testicals (in men).
-However, it is important to note that 1 in 10 infected men and almost 1 in 2 infected women don’t present any symptoms at all, which is why testing is essential.
+Symptoms include thick green/yellow discharge from the penis or vagina, pain when urinating, bleeding between periods (for women) and painful/swollen testicles (in men).
+Importantly, there may be no symptoms.
+One in ten infected men and almost one in two infected women don’t present any symptoms at all, which is why testing is essential.

 In addition to the symptoms listed above, gonorrhoea can spread to the joints and other areas of the body via the bloodstream.